 Points are means of laboratory duplicates and error bars are the min. and max..
 Note that Δ14C-CO2 was not measured for the first enclosure period (rewetting pulse) in control-1 samples; additionally samples from three of the forest plots of the air-dry/rewet + storage samples from Experiment 1 failed to accumulate enough CO2 during this period to measure Δ14C-CO2.

+3.3.
+Overall treatment effects on ∆14C-CO2 and δ13C-CO2

+We observed consistent differences between control and treatment sample ∆14C-CO2 in the second enclosure period in all three experiments (Table 3).
+Treatment sample incubations typically resulted in differences between 20‰ and 40‰ relative to control sample incubations, although the majority of the differences were within ±20‰ (dashed lines, Fig. 3).
+The samples from Oak Ridge are an exception in that mean difference in ∆14C-CO2 between storage treatment samples and corresponding control-3 samples was -44.0‰ (Table 3).

 Forest and grassland soil ∆14C-CO2 shifted in opposite directions following treatment in Experiment 1: the air-dry/rewet + storage treatment led to depletion in forest soils, but enrichment in grassland soils (Table 3).
 In contrast, both forest and grassland soils in Experiment 2 responded to the air-dry/rewet treatment with enrichment in ∆14C-CO2.
 Experiment 3 treatment sample ∆14C-CO2 tended to be depleted relative to the controls (points below the 1:1 line in Fig. 3) for the majority of forest and grassland soils.

 Treatment samples in Experiment 1 and Experiment 2 consistently showed significant differences (alpha = 0.05) in δ13C-CO2 relative to the controls for both forest and grassland soils (Supplementary Fig. 3).
 Differences in δ13C-CO2 were slightly larger in forest soils than grassland soils across experiments (Table 3).
 Comparisons of δ13C-CO2 were not made for Experiment 3 samples owing to a lack of data for the control-3 samples.